Investigating common Windows Processes

 7. Does it have a digital signature?

-Below are some of the most common Windows processes that should be analzyed when suspicious of malware:
+Below are some of the most common Windows processes that should be analyzed when suspicious of malware:

 SMSS.exe